calwilee/capstone-checkpoint/README.md

 This respository contains code from the repo given by the paper Decomposing Uncertainty for Large Language Models through Input Clarification Ensembling.
 I have written code to parse outputs, and edited model prompts, as well as run experiments using Llama3.1:8b instead of gpt3.5.

+Since we are reading over this paper, we are not writing much code besides testing data.

-Currenrly, code is being uploaded to github, taking a while.
-This may be the reason the repo is empty besides this readme for now.
+Currenrly, the full code used for generating clarifications and evaluating model uncertainity is being uploaded to github, taking a while.
+As of now, I have uploaded notebooks where I did some small experiments with the data generated.

 ### Requirements